 Students will develop and sharpen their self-awareness, observation, creative imagination, improvisational skills, and the articulate use of their body and voice.
-Acting I serves as both an introduction to scripted acting, as well as an exploration into creating original work.
-Performers will utilize and create masks, puppets, monologues, scenes, and devise work adapted from literature, visual art, and music.
-No previous acting experience is needed.
+Acting serves as both an introduction to scripted acting, as well as an exploration into script analysis and performance based skills.
+Performers will prepare monologues and scenes and have the opportunity to learn from a variety of guest teachers ranging from local actors, storytellers, and designers.